 - Adults/staff will keep 2 metres distance in lessons, during supervision and throughout the school

-- Members of the school community may wear face masks to protect themselves and others where social distancing is decreased but the wearing of masks is not at this stage compulsory.
-This will be kept under regular review.
+- Members of the school community will wear face masks to protect themselves and others where social distancing is decreased.

 - Specific play/recreational areas will be designated for bubbles.